RADIO AUTHORIZATION

 Canada eliminated the 12 wpm morse code qualification in 2001.
 The 5 wpm morse code qualification is still available.

-Obtaining the Basic qualification with honours (mark of 80% or above) or obtaining the 5 wpm morse code qualification will give you access to all amateur bands, including those below 30 MHz.
+Obtaining the Basic qualification with honours (mark of 80% or above) or obtaining the 5 wpm morse code or the Advanced qualification will give you access to all amateur bands, including those below 30 MHz.

 When a callsign is issued, Radio Amateurs of Canada website www.rac.ca will display this information.
-It is always a good idea to check the listing for accuracy a few days after a certificate has been applied for or after notifying Industry Canada of a change of address.
+It is always a good idea to check the listing for accuracy a few days after a certificate has been applied for or after notifying Innovation, Science and Economic Development Canada of a change of address.

 QUESTIONS